a2i2/surround/examples/file-adapter/README.md

  - `CSVValidator` inherits from `Validator` will validate that `inputs` is properly loaded.

- - `BasicData` inherits from `State` and consists of three fields: **row_dict** (the row as read from the csv file), **word_count** and **company**.
+ - `AssemblerState` inherits from `State` and consists of three fields: **row_dict** (the row as read from the csv file), **word_count** and **company**.

- - The `assembler.run()` method calls the `estimate()` method of the stage `ProcessCSV`, where the word_count and company values are extracted from the row_dict field, and set on their corresponding fields in the `BasicData` object.
+ - The `assembler.run()` method calls the `estimate()` method of the stage `ProcessCSV`, where the word_count and company values are extracted from the row_dict field, and set on their corresponding fields in the `AssemblerState` object.

 ## Run
 The easiest way to run the example is by running `main.py` from surround's root folder.
 The arguments needed are pre-set in `main.py`: